 Mark McCloskey, the armed homeowner who went viral on Sunday night after he and his wife defended their property from rioters, said during an interview on Monday that the rioters threatened him and his family and that his rifle was the only thing that saved him.

 McCloskey, who is a lawyer, noted in an interview with a local news station that the rioters broke down a gate to the community and illegally trespassed on their private property.

-“I went inside I got a rifle … because as soon as I said ‘this is private property,’ those words can enraged the crowd,” McCloskey said.
+“I went inside; I got a rifle … because as soon as I said ‘this is private property,’ those words enraged the crowd,” McCloskey said.
 “Horde, an absolute horde came through the smashed-down gates, coming right at the house. … And then I stood out there, the only thing we said is, ‘This is private property, go back, private property, leave now.’
-At that point everybody got enraged, there were people wearing body armor.”
+At that point, everybody got enraged, there were people wearing body armor.”

 “There’s nothing public in Portland Place.
 Being inside that gate is like being in my living room,” McCloskey said.
 “It was a big crowd and they were aggressive, wearing body armor and screaming at us and threatening to harm us and how they were going to be living in our house after they killed us.”